dime-scheduler/rolling-slidedeck/README.md

 - Run `yarn` in the root folder to install the package.
 - Run `yarn start` to start the presentation.
 The command line will indicate the port on which the app is hosted.
 By default this is `http://localhost:8000`.

+## Deploy to Github pages

+No need to do anything, the GitHub action takes care of the deployment to GitHub pages!